 An application had been filed by Doha Bank before the NCLT, Mumbai Bench challenging the decision of the RP of RITL of admission of claims of certain indirect lenders in the CIRP of RITL, on the basis of deed of hypothecation.
 The NCLT has, vide order dated March 2, 2021, dismissed the application.
 An appeal has been filed by Doha Bank against the order of the NCLT before the NCLAT.
-On June 22, the NCLAT has granted stay on distribution of proceeds under the plan among financial creditors as interim relief.
+On June 22, 2021 the NCLAT has granted stay on distribution of proceeds under the plan among financial creditors as interim relief.
 The matter is currently sub judice.

 Pursuant to strategic transformation programme, as a part of asset monetization and resolution plan of the Corporate Debtor, the Corporate Debtor and its subsidiary companies; RTL and RITL, with the permission of and on the basis of suggestions of the lenders, had entered into definitive binding agreements with Reliance Jio Infocomm Limited (RJio) for monetization of certain specified assets on December 28, 2017 for sale of Wireless Spectrum, Towers, Fibre and Media Convergence Nodes (MCNs).
-During an earlier year, the said asset sale agreements were terminated by mutual consent on account of various factors and developments including inter alia non receipt of consents from lenders and permission/ approvals from Department of Telecommunication.
+During an earlier year, the said asset sale agreements were terminated by mutual consent on account of various factors and developments including inter alia non receipt of consents from lenders and permission/approvals from Department of Telecommunication (DoT).

-On completion of the corporate insolvency resolution process, the Corporate Debtorwill carry out a comprehensive review of all the assets including investments, balances lying in Goods and Service Tax, liabilities and Impairment of goodwill on Consolidation and accordingly provide for impairment of assets and write back of liabilities, if any.
-The Auditors have drawn qualification in this regard in their Limited Review Report for the quarter ended June 30, 2021.
+On completion of the corporate insolvency resolution process, the Corporate Debtor will carry out a comprehensive review of all the assets including investments, balances lying in Goods and Service Tax, liabilities and Impairment of goodwill on Consolidation and accordingly provide for impairment of assets and write back of liabilities, if any.
+The Auditors have drawn qualification in this regard in their Limited Review Report for the quarter and half year ended September 30, 2021.

-The Corporate Debtor had filed applications with the DoT for migration of various telecom licenses (UASL, NLD and ILD licenses) to the unified license regime (UL) on October 25, 2020 (17 of which were supposed to expire on July 19, 2021).
-On June 15, 2021, the DoT has issued a letter to the Corporate Debtor requiring payments of various categories of certain amounts such as 10% of the AGR dues, deferred spectrum instalments falling within the CIRP period, etc. against the telecom licenses, stating such dues to be in the nature of "current dues" and prescribing such payment as a pre-condition to the consideration/processing of the migration applications ("DoT Letter").
+The Corporate Debtor had filed applications with the DoT for migration of various telecom licenses [Universal Access Service License (UASL), National Long Distance (NLD) and International Long Distance (ILD) licenses] to the Unified License regime (UL) on October 25, 2020 (17 of which were supposed to expire on July 19, 2021).
+On June 15, 2021, the DoT has issued a letter to the Corporate Debtor requiring payments of various categories of certain amounts such as 10% of the AGR dues, deferred spectrum installments falling due within the CIRP period, etc. against the telecom licenses, stating such dues to be in the nature of "current dues" and prescribing such payment as a pre-condition to the consideration/processing of the migration applications ("DoT Letter").
 On June 25, 2021, the Corporate Debtor has issued a letter to DoT clarifying that the various categories of dues stipulated by the DoT are not in the nature of the "current dues" and are to be resolved within the framework of the Code (being dues that pertain to the period prior to May 7, 2019) and/ or are not payable at present, and requesting that making payments against the said dues should not be mandated as a pre-condition for further processing of the migration applications filed by the Corporate Debtor.